 Use the Measurand SAAV Casing Cap or Compression Clamp to secure the SAAV to the casing.
 If left unsecured, the SAAV can rotate within its casing, which can produce data that looks like deformation, but is simply rotation.
 The erroneous-data problem increases with slant of the SAAV away from vertical.
 It is possible to correct most rotations using the anti-rotation algorithm in software, but it is better to minimize it mechanically first.

-We recommend that you power the SAAV directly from a 12 V power source, such as a battery, without going through the data logger.
-The current being drawn by the SAAV can overwhelm the logger's ability to provide power.
+When logging with Campbell Scientific data loggers via a Measurand SAA232 or SAA232-5 interface, we recommend that you power the SAAV directly from a 12 V power source, such as a battery, without going through the data logger.
+The current being drawn by the SAAV can overwhelm the logger's ability to provide power under some circumstances.
 This can lead to bad readings being recorded by the logger as the SAAV is not receiving appropriate power.
 We recommend connecting the red and black wires from the SAA232 or SAA232-5 directly to the power source instead of a logger's 12 V and G terminals.

 If there is water inside the casing after the SAAV has been installed, steps must be taken to ensure that the water does not freeze.
 Water freezing within the casing can cause pressures that greatly exceed the tolerances of the SAAV which can lead to damage to the instrument.
 Consult local guidelines for antifreeze before installation.